pebsconsulting/bach/README.md

 ## Example

 How best to structure a document depends on your application domain.

-Here is one example.
+Here is one example in HTML-style.

     document